FaserF/hassio-addons/whatsapp/README.md

 ## 🔗 Integration Setup

-Once this Addon is running:
+Once this addon is running:

 1. Go to **Settings** > **Devices & Services**.
 1. Add Integration > Search for **WhatsApp**.